Up for Grabs

 - After Shannon is defeated in God Hand, Gene lets her tortured prisoners finish her off.
 Every other baddie gets punched to death.

-- The only villain who does not end up on the receiving end of Asura's Wrath is Olga, who gets sliced up by the Golden Spider instead.
+- Asura's Wrath.
+The only villain who does not end up on the receiving end of Asura's wrath is Olga, who gets sliced up by the Golden Spider instead.

 - Justine from Shadows Of The Damned is spared by Garcia after he defeats her.
 While technically Garcia doesn’t technically kill any of the previous bosses (they get executed by a Sister Grimm, presumably on Fleming’s orders, and Justine only escapes this fate because Garcia has killed all three Sisters by that point) it is odd that he spares her when he was swearing to kill her just a few minutes earlier.